festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 - CustomDirichlet

-The value of the concentration field can be temperature-dependent (useful when dealing with heat-transfer solvers) with `CustomDirichlet`:
+The value of the concentration field can be temperature-dependent (useful when dealing with heat-transfer solvers) with :code:`CustomDirichlet`:

 .. code-block:: python